Neofonie/badge-generator/README.md

 # Badge Generator

 > Created at Hackaton Neofonie 26.04.19.
-A Vue.js project of Willy Woitas
+> A Vue.js project by dutscher

 See Generator here: https://neofonie.github.io/badge-generator/